kyriacosar/git-github-course/README.md

 # git-github-course

-## This is a repo created for Git and GitHub course, as part of the IBM DevOps Professional Certificate
+## What's this all about

-Its a markdown file in this repository.
+This is a repo created for Git and GitHub course, as part of the IBM DevOps Professional Certificate.